In the Mood for Love: Lists

 In 2000, Empire ranked it number 42 in its list titled "The 100 Best Films of World Cinema".
 It was ranked 95th on 100 Best Films from 1983 to 2008 by Entertainment Weekly.
 In November 2009, Time Out New York ranked the film as the fifth-best of the decade, calling it the "consummate unconsummated love story of the new millennium".

-They Shoot Pictures, Don't They?, a review aggregator covering the history of cinema, lists In the Mood for Love as the 42nd most acclaimed film of all time, making it the most widely acclaimed film released anywhere in the world since its release in 2000.
-In the 2022 Sight & Sound critics poll, In the Mood for Love appeared at number 5, making it the highest ranked film from the 2000s and one of only two from the 2000s to be listed in the top 10 of all time, along with David Lynch's Mulholland Drive.
-Wong's film was also the highest ranked film by a Chinese filmmaker.
+In the 2022 Sight & Sound critics' poll, In the Mood for Love appeared at number 5, making it the highest-ranked film from the 2000s and one of only two from the 2000s to be listed in the top 10 of all time, along with David Lynch's Mulholland Drive.
+Wong's film was also the highest-ranked film by a Chinese filmmaker.
 The film owed its placement to the votes of 42 critics (out of 846) who placed it in their own individual top 10 lists.

-Three years later, Sofia Coppola credited In the Mood for Love as her largest inspiration on her Academy Award-winning film Lost in Translation, which ended with secrets being shared, and made important use of another song by Bryan Ferry.
-Lost in Translations iconic opening shot was inspired by a shot from In the Mood for Love.
-Coppola thanked Wong Kar-wai in her Oscar acceptance speech.

-In 2015, the Busan International Film Festival ranked the film No. 3 in its Asian Cinema 100 list, behind Yasujirō Ozu's Tokyo Story and Akira Kurosawa's Rashomon.
+In 2015, the Busan International Film Festival ranked the film number 3 in its Asian Cinema 100 list, behind Yasujirō Ozu's Tokyo Story and Akira Kurosawa's Rashomon.

 In 2016, the film appeared in second place on BBC's list of 100 Greatest Films of the 21st Century after Mulholland Drive.
 The film ranked 9th in BBC's 2018 list of The 100 greatest foreign language films voted by 209 film critics from 43 countries around the world.

-In 2019, The Guardian ranked the film fifth in its Best Films of the 21st Century list.
-In 2021 the film was ranked at No. 8 on Time Out magazine's list of The 100 best movies of all time.

-In 2022, Sight & Sound ranked the film 5th on its "Greatest Films of All Time" critics' poll.